Stevenson's path

 Famous writer and traveler, Robert Lewis Stevenson was born on November 13, 1850 in Edinburgh.

-Author known for his adventure and fantasy stories, Stevenson will be remembered for his many works that have become essential as “Treasure Island” published in 1883 or “The Strange Case of Doctor Jekyll and Mr. Hyde” released in 1886.
+An author known for his adventure and fantasy tales, Stevenson will be remembered for his many now-iconic works such as “Treasure Island” published in 1883 or “The Strange Case of Doctor Jekyll and Mr. Hyde” released in 1886.

-I had sought adventure all my life, an adventure without passion, as it happened, to the heroic travelers of the early days; and to find myself thus, in the morning, in a lost and wooded corner of the Gévaudan, disoriented, as foreign to what surrounded me as the first man abandoned in the land, was to see, fulfilled, a part of my waking dreams.
+I’d been looking for adventure all my life, an adventure without passion, as it happened, to the heroic travelers of the early days; and to find myself thus, in the morning, in a lost and wooded corner of Gévaudan, disoriented, as foreign to what surrounded me as the first man abandoned in the lands, was to see, fulfilled, a part of my waking dreams.
 Robert Louis Stevenson

 On site